diambra/arena/README.md

 env.close()
 ```

-In the repository you find **python notebooks included**, showing in detail how to:
+In the `examples/` folder you find **python notebooks**, showing in detail how to:

+##### Core

-- Use DIAMBRA Gym Class (`DiambraGymTest.ipynb`)
+- Use DIAMBRA Gym Class (`examples/core/DiambraGymTest.ipynb`)
-- Use DIAMBRA Gym Wrappers (`DiambraGymWrapTest.ipynb`)
+- Use DIAMBRA Gym Wrappers (`examples/core/DiambraGymWrapTest.ipynb`)
-- Train a state of the art Reinforcement Learning algorithm (`DiambraAIAgent.ipynb`)
-- Use DIAMBRA Gym Wrappers to record expert demonstrations for Imitation Learning (`DiambraGymRecTest.ipynb`)
+- Use DIAMBRA Gym Wrappers to record expert demonstrations for Imitation Learning (`examples/core/DiambraGymRecTest.ipynb`)
+- Use DIAMBRA Imitation Learning Gym to use recorded expert demonstrations (Single Env) (`examples/core/DiambraImitationLearningTest.ipynb`)

+##### Stable-Baselines

-- Use DIAMBRA Imitation Learning Gym to use recorded expert demonstrations (`DiambraImitationLearningTest.ipynb`)
+- Use DIAMBRA Imitation Learning Gym to use recorded expert demonstrations (Vectorized Envs Via Stable-Baselines) (`examples/stable_baselines/DiambraImitationLearningVecEnvTest.ipynb`)
+- Train a state of the art Reinforcement Learning algorithm (`examples/stable_baselines/DiambraAIAgent.ipynb`)

 In addition, on <a href="https://diambra.artificialtwin.com" target="_blank">DIAMBRA website</a> you **find a collection of <a href="https://diambra.artificialtwin.com/downloadenv/#tutorials" target="_blank">video tutorials</a>** providing a step by step guide for a flawless adoption.